 This reusable shipping crate allows the customer to easily load their part, tilt up into shipping position, then collapse to remove the part.

-Valley Box's new design allows one person to do the entire job, greatly reducing the costs associated with wide load shipments & labor fees...
+This San Diego crating manufacturer's new design allows one person to do the entire job, greatly reducing the costs associated with wide load shipments & labor fees.

 Is our Collapsible Canted Cradle right for you?